frferrari/task-dependency-akka/README.md

 **Please read the PDF found in this repo** for the details of this assessment

-To run the code, you could package or simply issue a `run` command from IntelliJ for example
+To run the code, you could package or simply issue a `run` command from IntelliJ for example To run the tests, simply issue the `test` command from IntelliJ for example

 ## API